jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 hide: true
 excerpt_separator: <!--more-->
 ---
-The last post's foray into electricity rates, especially Time-Of-Use (TOU) plans, inspired me to inquire about my own electricity usage patterns in the Las Vegas area.
+The [previous post's](https://jgkramer.github.io/2022/10/15/Residential-Electricity-Rates.html) foray into electricity rates, especially Time-Of-Use (TOU) plans, inspired me to inquire about my own electricity usage patterns in the Las Vegas area.
 First, I will build some intuition about patterns of use by time of day by visualizing my smart-meter outputs (provided by
 NVEnergy's website) on a handful of days across different seasons.
 I will then step back and look at total consumption across an entire year.
 <!--more-->